maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="some-underlying-concepts"></a>
 ## Some underlying concepts

 Programming languages, in general, use English language words and common mathematical symbols to describe a number of instructions that will be carried out in order to produce a desired result.
 This textual description is known as the **source code**.
 These instructions have to be converted into an internal format that the computer understands.
 The result of the conversion is the *machine code* or *p-code* depending on how the system works.
-This internal language can then be *executed*, or in BASIC lingo, *run*.
+This internal language can then be *executed*, or in BASIC lingo, *run*, causing the series of instructions to be carried out.

 Like most computer languages, BASIC has a number of **keywords** that are reserved by the language.
-These keywords perform various actions.
 In BASIC, the list of keywords is normally static, meaning that users cannot add new keywords or modify the actions of existing ones.
-This contrasts with programming languages like ALGOL which were based around the idea of creating new keywords in code.
+This contrasts with programming languages like ALGOL (and most modern languages) which are based around the idea of creating new keywords in code.
 As new keywords cannot be created in most BASIC dialects, BASIC tends to have many more reserved keywords than other languages in order to ensure the functionality you need is present.

 In BASIC, the series of instructions that makes up a program are known as **statements**.
 A statement consists of a keyword and then zero or more **expressions**.
 Only certain keywords can appear at the front of a statement, others only as part of an expression.
 To confuse matters, the subset of keywords that can appear at the front are often referred to as "statements" as well, while other dialects refer to these special keywords simply as "keywords" (Univac calls them "instruction words").
 To avoid confusion, this manual will use the term **statement keywords** for this subset of reserved words and to clearly separate the concept of a statement from the keywords that define them.

-For instance, `PRINT` is a statement keyword that defines a PRINT statement.
+So in this manual, `PRINT` is a *statement keyword* that defines a *PRINT statement*.

 In most dialects, a subset of the statement keywords can only be used in certain circumstances.
 These are known as **commands**.
 Commands *are* statements, and like other statement keywords, commands are normally followed by zero or more expressions to produce a complete statement.
 The difference between commands and other statements is largely historical, and some dialects do not have any real distinction between them.